Over the last few weeks, we’ve talked about five specific benefits that Business Agility can bring to your organization. Among them are:

 Failing to Develop Trust

-Business Agility needs leadership and culture that value the people within the organization.
+Business Agility needs leadership and a culture that values the people within the organization.
 Talented individuals can provide many things to a company, and they’ll be more willing to stay if your organization treats them as a priority.

 Showing that you value your team members has to start during the interview process before they’re even hired.
 Anything done during the initial stages of the hiring process will leave lasting impressions on potential team members.